hhudson/docker_apex/README.md

 You can now log into your APEX Internal workspace with the values set by the APEX installation script you ran earlier: username ADMIN, password Oradoc_db1.

 ## Share and version your work
 Don’t forget - your work can be leveraged for the benefit your colleagues to spare them some of the heavy lifting your just did. if you
-1. zip and share the contents of your ~/docker/oracle folder
+1. share the contents of your ~/docker/oracle folder
 2. push your ords image to your docker hub

 For your colleagues this would mean: